 As Reform Jews, Congregation Shomrei Torah members hold a wide range of attitudes towards traditional Jewish practices including the laws of Kashrut—forbidden and permissible foods, slaughtering and cooking practices.
 As a Reform Congregation, Shomrei Torah seeks to balance personal choice with a fidelity to Jewish Tradition while creating an environment as inclusive and welcoming as possible to all people, including those with more traditional practices.
-Read more from Rabbi George Gittleman and our congregants regarding this policy here…
+Read more from Rabbi George Gittleman regarding this policy by clicking here.

-As a Reform congregation, we are not bound to the full array of laws pertaining to Kashrut.
-We do however, find value in embracing the spirit of those laws, recognizing both the importance of food and the benefit of a heightened awareness of what we consume, as well as the value of connecting authentically to our Jewish heritage.
-This Kashrut policy reflects these values.
+As a Reform congregation, Shomrei Torah is not required to adopt rules that would comply with the full array of the laws pertaining to Kashrut.
+But, as is stated in the policy, we “…find value in embracing the spirit of those laws, recognizing both the importance of food and the benefit of the heightened awareness of what we consume, as well as the value of connecting authentically to our Jewish heritage.”

 With that by way of background, the policy is as follows:

 At all Synagogue events, whether held on or off the Temple grounds (including, but not limited to potlucks, Onegs, B’nei Mitzvah, committee meetings, Chavurah events, or full meals), there shall always be a vegetarian option; none of the “Forbidden Foods” can be served; and meat and dairy shall not be served on the same platter (no meat lasagna) but items of meat and dairy can be served if on separate dishes and in separate areas.